aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Adding a Modal for Task Editing

-We have one more missing functionality to complete our app's UI; we need a user interface to create and edit Todo items.
+We have one more missing part to complete our app's UI; we need a user interface to create and edit Todo items.

 #### Create a Modal